drenard921/Code-Portfolio/README.md

 ### History of Space Travel Interactive Article
 #### CSE 412 Intro to Data Visualization:
-Our final project using Vega-lite Javascript library to visualize the History of Space travel launches across the world.
+Our final project using Javascript visualization libraries and data cleaning to visualize the History of Space travel launches across the world.
 Won 1st place for best interactive visualization in a class of 100 University of Washington students.
+Relevant tools include Javascript and Vega Lite.

 Project link: https://observablehq.com/d/64c598e39086660a

-For course information check the website below: https://docs.google.com/document/d/1qWT7kq1ian2l3WRQ-JNdrvI1IwZ9HocDV2_ZKVz2US4/edit?usp=sharing
+For course information check the website: https://docs.google.com/document/d/1qWT7kq1ian2l3WRQ-JNdrvI1IwZ9HocDV2_ZKVz2US4/edit?usp=sharing